codemix/fast.js/README.md

 However, *don't* use fast.js for writing front-end JavaScript that will run on the browser, or in any case where speed is not crucial.

-Fast.js is useful in nodejs and writing webservers.

 ## Installation

 Via [npm](https://npmjs.org/package/fast.js):